Nuremberg: Nazis on Trial: Episode one: Albert Speer

-Episode one questions whether the "nazi who said sorry", whose actions were the most far reaching and significant of the trial, was a troubled soul seeking forgiveness of the German people or the mastermind of a cynical strategy that fooled the world?
+Episode one questions whether the "nazi who said sorry", whose actions were the most far-reaching and significant of the trial, was a troubled soul seeking forgiveness of the German people or the mastermind of a cynical strategy that fooled the world?

-The film begins with re-enactment of Speer's arrest, which US prosecutor Henry King says came as a surprise to the aristocratic Architect who became Hitler's armaments minister.
-Following arrest he is indicted of war crimes and transferred to Nuremberg Prison with Hermann Göring and other senior Nazis.
+The film begins with a re-enactment of Speer's arrest, which US prosecutor Henry King says came as a surprise to the aristocratic Architect who became Hitler's armaments minister.
+Following the arrest, he is indicted of war crimes and transferred to Nuremberg Prison with Hermann Göring and other senior Nazis.
 Speer is confronted with full crimes of the Nazis and says he will admit common responsibility against the advice of his Defence attorney and US Army intelligence psychologist Capt.
 Gustav Gilbert takes an interest.

 Chief Prosecutor Justice Robert Jackson is concerned about the public trial and expresses the value of a single witness willing to accept culpability.
 Fellow defendant Fritz Sauckel incriminates Speer in the importation of slave labour.
 Speer admits to giving little thought to the legality or morality of this.
-Professor Richard Overy proposes that Speer saw his only chance in salvation was to establish a relationship with the Western prosecutors.
+Professor Richard Overy proposes that Speer saw his only chance at salvation was to establish a relationship with the Western prosecutors.

 Speer's defence put forward their client's countermandment of Hitler's scorched Earth orders and plot on the Führer's life breaking the Nazis' common front and infuriating its leader Göring.
 Speer explains to Gilbert his plot to gas Hitler which US prosecutor Whitney Harris admits was risky but half-hearted.
 Gilbert realises Speer can be used by the prosecution, and on his advice, isolates Göring who prison guard Emilio Di Palma says was worshipped by the other defendants.

 In the dock, Göring launches a devastatingly successful defence against cross-examination and Speer begins to waver.
 Jackson agrees to cross-examine Speer himself and according to Overy gives the defendant an easy ride.
-Harris says Speer gave the prosecution what they needed by freely acknowledging his individual responsibility and denouncing the crimes of Hitler and the Nazi regime.
+Harris says Speer gave the prosecution what they needed by freely acknowledging his responsibility and denouncing the crimes of Hitler and the Nazi regime.
 As a result, Sauckel is sentenced to death while Speer gets only a 20-year prison sentence.

 US Army intelligence officer John Dolibois concludes that Speer used his charisma very effectively, persuading a lot of people and pulling the wool over their eyes.